 Large Insurance Provider

 A large insurance provider was dealing with a complex and growing network of BPO’s, or business process outsourcers, to process and manage their health insurance plans.
-As this network of third-party companies grew, service to customers became disjointed and fragmented.
-Complaints mounted and eventually noticed by regulatory agencies at the federal, state, and local levels.
+As their network of third-party companies grew, service to customers became disjointed and fragmented.
+Complaints mounted and were eventually noticed by regulatory agencies at the federal, state, and local levels.

-Faced with mandates to improve customer service, our client made the strategic decision not just to pass muster with the agencies but self-mandate industry-leading service levels.
+Faced with mandates to improve customer service, our client made the strategic decision not just to pass muster with the agencies but self-mandated industry-leading service levels.
 Part of the regulatory requirements was the need to provide IVR voice surveys for the diverse customer base.
 So through their data analytics provider, they reached out to us to craft voice surveys by phone.

-IVR Voice Surveys
+Automated Voice Surveys

 The personalized surveys employed complex skip-logic that focused on the needs of each insured’s experience.
 To gather as much actionable data as possible in real-time, we used both inbound (at the end of a customer service call) and outbound voice surveys.
 At the end of a survey, the results were immediately fed into our client’s analytics system.

 Voice Surveys, Built For Qualtrics

 Thanks to our close partnership with Qualtrics, we teamed up to fast-track reasonably complex voice survey call flows.
 The main challenge was a diverse mix of customer data sources and feedback methodology.
 The finished suite of voice surveys provided the customer with real-time results, normalized into a standard format for rapid insights.

 The rapid analysis of real-time customer satisfaction data provided the insights our client needed to make swift changes in the customer service operations of the BPO’s.
 In the first year of operations, we provided the results of more than 5 million customer surveys.
 The survey volume is expecting to double in 2021.